Vimpelcom hires former Verizon Wireless finance chief

-MOSCOW Russia's third-largest mobile operator Vimpelcom has hired the former finance chief of the biggest U.S. mobile provider Verizon Wireless, as it strives to cut its $23 billion debt.
+MOSCOW Russia's third-largest mobile operator Vimpelcom has hired the former finance chief of the biggest U.S. mobile provider Verizon Wireless, as it strives to cut its $23 billion (£14.8 billion) debt.

 Vimpelcom, which has significant operations in Italy and several emerging markets, also said on Wednesday it was moving its shares to U.S. technology market Nasdaq after nearly two decades trading on rival NYSE Euronext, to cut costs.